The E3 Youth Philanthropy Program connects local high school students to help realize their vision for social change.

 All members participate in service projects (weekends and/or evenings) throughout the year.

-Applicants who advance from the initial screening will be asked to interview with current E3 program students and the E3 Program Director.
+Applicants who advance from the initial screening will be interviewed by current E3 program students and the E3 Program Director.
 Applicants will be selected and notified by April 30, 2019.

-Each year the Los Altos Community Foundation provides the E3 program $10,000.
-After learning about nonprofit organizations, board membership roles, grant-making, and participating in local service projects, the E3 Board provides grants to nonprofits and programs that benefit our local residents (Mountain View, Los Altos, Los Altos Hills, and surrounding communities).
+Each year, LACF gives the E3 program $10,000.
+The E3 Board gives grants to nonprofits and programs that benefit residents of Mountain View, Los Altos, Los Altos Hills, and surrounding communities.